biomejs/biome/website/src/content/docs/linter/rules/no-misleading-character-class.md

 This rule is part of the [nursery](/linter/rules/#nursery) group.
 :::

-Disallow characters which are made with multiple code points in character class syntax
+Disallow characters made with multiple code points in character class syntax.

 Unicode includes the characters which are made with multiple code points. e.g. Á, 🇯🇵, 👨‍👩‍👦.
-A RegExp character class `/[abc]/` cannot handle characters that consists of multiple code points.
+A RegExp character class `/[abc]/` cannot handle characters with multiple code points.
 For example, the character `❇️` consists of two code points: `❇` (U+2747) and `VARIATION SELECTOR-16` (U+FE0F).
 If this character is in a RegExp character class, it will match to either `❇` or `VARIATION SELECTOR-16` rather than `❇️`.
 This rule reports the regular expressions which include multiple code point characters in character class syntax.